If you are in the market for a diamond engagement ring (or other diamond jewellery), the option of buying lab-created diamonds may be on your radar.

 CVD diamonds are grown at a lower temperature (around 800 degrees – so not exactly frosty) in an industrial-strength microwave.
 They form from the chemical interaction of hydrogen and methane.
 The diamonds grow atom by atom – deposited layer upon layer as they gradually form plate-like diamond crystals.

 HPHT diamond growth starts with graphite over a diamond seed.
-It is placed in a pressure chamber where it is kept under continuous pressure and heat.
+It is placed in a pressure chamber where it is kept under immense continuous pressure and heat.
 The graphite becomes liquid and then crystallises.

 Growth takes anything from three to ten weeks depending on the method and the desired size of the finished crystals.